Textron eAviation eVTOL (concept design)

 - Fuselage: Carbon fiber composite

-- Wings: 1 high wing, twin-boom aircraft
+- Wings: 1 high wing, twin-boom aircraft with end-of-wing tilt-wings

 - Tail: Inverted V-tail off the end of the twin-booms

-- Landing gear: Retractable wheeled landing gear
+- Landing gear: Fixed tricycle wheeled landing gear

 Company Insights: